platformsh/platformsh-docs/src/administration/integrations/gluescript.md

 * Calling external webservices, e.g. calling external testing tools, or sending notifications via Slack
 * Dynamically provisioning API Keys

-GlueScript is stored in the state of your Project [CONFIRM THIS] and you deploy it by POSTing it via the Platform.sh [Integrations API](https://api.platform.sh/docs/#tag/Third-Party-Integrations).
+GlueScript is stored in the state of your Project, and you deploy it by POSTing it via the Platform.sh [Integrations API](https://api.platform.sh/docs/#tag/Third-Party-Integrations).
 There is a CLI command for this as well:

 ```bash
 platform integration:add --type script --file ./my_glue_script.js